brennoaq/ride-ufsc-project/README.md

-# Flutter Boilerplate
+# RideUFSC

-This is the JungleDevs boilerplate for Flutter Apps.

-It uses Flutter 1.22.6
+It uses Flutter 2.2.3

 ## Requirements